COASTAL GEORGIA HOT SPOTS

 FIVE /// Funky cafés in village centers are always fun to patronize, but even above and beyond the many and creative java beverages that juiced us up during the day at Palm Coast Coffee, we liked this former house for the pub it turns into come nightfall.
 Open mic night, local musical talent, plenty of rotating beer on tap, and more character than anything around, you feel like you are in Key West in the midst of the tony St. Simons main drag.

 SIX /// To sit on an outdoor deck and devour local shrimp with a cold beer might be one of life’s inarguable and purest pleasures.
-To do so on the magical seaside landscape of the impeccable Jekyll Island is all the better, so head to the Rah Bar to indulge your senses.
-Peel and eat those puppies as you relish this very casual dive of a seafood joint juxtaposed with the one of the South’s most beautiful vistas.
+To do so on the magical seaside landscape of the impeccable Jekyll Island is all the better, so head to the The Wharf to indulge your senses.
+Peel and eat those puppies as you relish this casual seafood restaurant juxtaposed with the one of the South’s most beautiful vistas.

 PUBLISHED AUG.SEPT 2014 ISSUE